Holding Attorneys Accountable For Real Estate Transaction Malpractice

 Real estate malpractice may develop as the result of many different types of errors.
 We provide effective legal representation to address any concerns, including:

-Improper contracts: Contractual errors can be one source of significant liability for property owners.
+- Improper contracts: Contractual errors can be one source of significant liability for property owners.
 For example, an attorney may prepare contracts for a condominium developer without including language allowing the developer to use deposits for construction.
 If contractual language isn’t carefully selected, condo owners may be able to back out of their contracts and request refunds for deposits.
-Alternatively, poorly drafted language may provide insufficient compensation for a breach of contract.
+Alternatively, poorly drafted language may provide insufficient means for a potential claim.

 Contact Our Breach Of Contract Attorneys

 We represent clients throughout Florida from our office in Jacksonville.
-Now that the value of property is falling rapidly, property owners can be seriously harmed by faulty real estate transactions.
+When the market value of property is falling rapidly, property owners can be seriously harmed by faulty real estate transactions.
 To discuss potential real estate malpractice claims with a knowledgeable lawyer, call us at 1-800-785-2153.
 You can also email the firm anytime.